Follow the broadcast on Youtube

 The final panel in this session emphasizes the importance of collaboration between academia, industry, and infrastructure to build sustainable, user-driven ecosystems for data management and AI-enabled analytics.

-13.30–15.00 Mini-hearing: Supporting users with data analytics and visualization How can research infrastructures better support users with data-driven analytics, visualization and AI tools?
-This session highlights user needs, technical solutions and organizational models that enable efficient and accessible data workflows in academia and industry.
+How can research infrastructures better support users with data-driven analytics, visualization, and AI tools?
+This session highlights user needs, technical solutions, and organizational models that enable efficient and accessible data workflows in academia and industry.

-13.30–13.50 User needs in data analysis and AI Denna panel addresses user needs in data analysis and AI, focusing on how tools and services can be tailored for both academic and industrial users to ensure user-friendliness and impact.
+This panel addresses user needs in data analytics and AI, focusing on how tools and services can be tailored for both academic and industrial users to ensure ease of use and impact.

 The discussion explores responsible and reusable data mining methods in both research and industry, and how AI can help uncover new patterns without compromising data integrity.